nadrimajstor/micropython-wiki/Getting-Started.md

 * build-essential
 * libreadline-dev
+* libffi-dev
 * git

 To install these packages, use the following command:

-> sudo apt-get install build-essential libreadline-dev git
+> sudo apt-get install build-essential libreadline-dev libffi-dev git

 Then, clone the repository to your local machine: